PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 #.
 Click on the dropdown of **Add Stream**  and select the video device you want to add.
 If the webcam is the only video device connected to your computer, it should be listed as **Camera 0**.
 #.
 Click on the **Add** button.
 You should see the video stream from the webcam.
 It may take a minute to load the camera.
 #.
 Check if the color is consistent with the real world.
 If it is not, click on the **settings** button on the bottom and change the channel order until the color is consistent with the real world.
+#.
+Hold on the right-click button on your mouse and drag to resize the video stream.
+You can also click on the letter ``A`` in the lower left corner to see the whole picture.

 .. note::